JoshOrndorff/recipes/text/3-entrees/pallet-coupling.md

 	// --snip--
 }
 ```

+> This pallet, and all pallets, are tightly coupled to frame_system

 Supplying this trait bound means that the tightly-coupled variant of `check-membership` pallet can
 only be installed in a runtime that also has the [`vec-set` pallet]() installed.
 We also see the